Healthy Zanzibar Gem (Zamioculcas zamiifolia) in bright indirect, also known as Zanzibar Gem

 About Zanzibar Gem

-ZZ Plant is native to eastern Africa, specifically Zanzibar, Tanzania, and Kenya, where it grows in dry, rocky grasslands and forest understories.
+In practice, zZ Plant is native to eastern Africa, specifically Zanzibar, Tanzania, and Kenya, where it grows in dry, rocky grasslands and forest understories.
 Historically, it was relatively unknown in cultivation until the 1990s when Dutch nurseries began propagating it commercially, leading to its rapid rise as a popular houseplant.
-The plant has gained cultural significance as a symbol of resilience and prosperity, particularly in feng shui practices where it is believed to bring good fortune.
-Botanically, it features glossy, waxy, pinnate leaves that emerge from thick, potato-like rhizomes that store water and nutrients, allowing it to survive extended periods of drought.
-The plant has spread worldwide as an extremely low-maintenance ornamental and has become one of the most popular houseplants due to its ability to thrive in low light and tolerate neglect, representing a successful adaptation to indoor environments.
+In practice, the plant has gained cultural significance as a symbol of resilience and prosperity, particularly in feng shui practices where it is believed to bring good fortune.
+In practice, botanically, it features glossy, waxy, pinnate leaves that emerge from thick, potato-like rhizomes that store water and nutrients, allowing it to survive extended periods of drought.
+In practice, the plant has spread worldwide as an extremely low-maintenance ornamental and has become one of the most popular houseplants due to its ability to thrive in low light and tolerate neglect, representing a successful adaptation to indoor environments.

 Family: Araceae · Genus: Zamioculcas